juniorsundarCasual/TGT/vault/volume-4.chapter-276.md

 "The world isn't a safe place," the girl responded matter-of-factly.
 "A girl needs to know how to protect herself."

 A sudden gust of wind blew through the area, dislodging the girl's torn clothes and revealing excessive skin.
-Markus coughed before removing his outer coat and throwing it towards the girl.
+Markus coughed before removing his outer coat and throwing it toward the girl.
 "You should cover yourself.
 As night is approaching, it will get much colder."

 The girl obliged without hesitation and covered herself with the coat, which was one size too large for her.